MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

    Table containing a Country column set as the Text data type, an Attribute column set as the Text data type, and a Value column set as the Whole number data type.
 The Country column contains USA in the first three rows, Canada in the next three rows, and Panama in the last three rows.
 The Attribute column contains 6/1/2020 in the first, forth, and seventh rows, 7/1/2020 in the second, fifth, and eighth rows, and 8/1/2020 in the third, sixth, and ninth rows.
 :::image-end:::

 The key in this transformation is that you have a set of dates in the table that should all be part of a single column.
-The respective value for each date and country should be in a different column, effectively creating an attribute-value pair.<!--Edit okay?
-If a "value-pair" is different, can you please define it?-->
+The respective value for each date and country should be in a different column, effectively creating an attribute-value pair.

 Power Query will always create the attribute-value pair by using two columns: